hipe/tmx/brazen/doc/issues/028-entity-collection-via-git-config.md

 ## in context

-(EDIT when better integrated)

 the subject library is a bit of a solution in search of a problem; but it's one we feel strongly about maintaining.

-something something #feature-island.

 it's worth explaining how it arrived at its current form:

-at one point we used the facilities behind the subject library to store and retrieve an entity that consisted of a single, "primitive" value.
+at one point we used the facilities behind the subject library to store and retrieve an entity that consisted of a single, "primitive" value. we have since decided that's it's overkill to use an entity model when our requirements are limited to the storage and retrieval of primitive values (strings, specifically filesystem paths).

+however, the vacuum left behind was a conspicuous one: as we would come to see it, the "problem" of using a config-file based store *as* as entity store is one that is both interesting and easily solveable.

+despite the fact that we apparently no longer had an immediate need for such a "sophisticated" layer on top of of our plain old config file API (recently overhauled to be perfect), if we nevertheless persisted it would have this value:

+  - working with parsing config files is easy and fun

+  - a full CRUD-like facility on top of the store layer bolsters the general robustity of the adapter

+  - having an exemplary CRUD solution can act as a guide (an "acceptance gamut") for other CRUD adaptations

+  - having the above be based on a store that we control and that is easy to add features to and modify increases its value.

+as such, this amounts to an intentional #feature-island.